-Hazard Policy 4 (Shoreline Adaptation Plan).
+Hazard Policy 4 (Sea-Level Rise Adaptation Plan).

-The City shall implement its Sea-level Rise Adaptation Plan (Appendix xx) as expressed in the LUP's general and sub-area coastal hazard adaptation policies.
-The City shall monitor implementation and, from time to time, update the Sea-level Rise Adaptation Plan to strengthen public safety, preserve existing neighborhoods, assure local economic vitality, respond to climate change, promote environmental justice, implement the Coastal Act and protect the public trust.
+The City shall implement its Sea-level Rise Adaptation Plan (Appendix A) as expressed in the LCP's general and sub-area coastal hazard adaptation policies.
+Adaptation alternatives evaluated in the Adaptation Plan that are not specifically expressed in these sea level rise hazard policies shall not be implemented without an amendment to the LCP, public notice, and opportunity for public input.
+The City shall monitor implementation and, consistent with Hazard Policy 6, update the Sea-level Rise Adaptation Plan to strengthen public safety, preserve existing neighborhoods, assure local economic vitality, respond to climate change, promote environmental justice, implement the Coastal Act and protect the public trust.

-Development in coastal hazard zones may be approved consistent with the sub-area policies (17-44) if the following findings can be made:
+Development in coastal hazard zones may be approved consistent with the subarea policies (16-43) if the following findings can be made: